 A: You may provide additional documents electronically, however only a resume, cover letter, and list of references are required.
 Please ensure these are included in your application document (pdf).
-If you are contacted for an interview, you have the option of bringing additional documents with you.

 Q: I have been awarded a fellowship/funding which prohibits accepting other funding, am I still eligible?